MrEgggga/namegen/README.md

   - `max_len`: the maximum length of the name

 This program should work with just about any version of Python, including both Python 2 and Python 3.

+If you want to edit the list of names, simply edit `names-1880.txt`.
+There should be one name per line.